DouglasMcSqueaky/cuprate/books/user/src/intro.md

 *  **Built-in Monitoring**: Cuprate is built with tools to help monitor its performance and find any issues.
 This means wallet developers can collect information and spot problems, which helps make your app run better.
 It's like having a house with built-in sensors that alert the homeowner to any potential problems.

-*   **Rigorous Testing:** Cuprate comes with tools to test its performance and compatibility.
-This means wallet developers can be confident their application works correctly with Cuprate.
-It’s like having a house that has been rigorously inspected by engineers to ensure it can safely withstand the elements.

-It is important to remember that **Cuprate is not a wallet app itself**.
-It's an underlying technology that wallet apps can use, and it is meant to be an alternative to `monerod` - not a replacement.
+Cuprate is not a user facing app itself.
+It's an underlying technology that Monero devlopers can use, and it is meant to be an alternative to `monerod` - not a replacement.
 All these improvements aim to help developers build better and more reliable Monero software by relying on Cuprate instead of the older `monerod` software.
 The end result is a better, smoother, and more secure experience for you even if you never directly interact with Cuprate.